ruben-ilciuc/custom-amplify-auth/README.md

 })
 ```

-Here, the amplify library creates a connection with our Cognito and provides us APIs from where we can build out custom Authentication.
+Here, the amplify library creates a connection with our Cognito and provides us APIs which we will use to build our custom authentication UI.

 In order to access those APIs, it needs to be initialized at the start of our application.
 So, in the `index.tsx` at the top add the next line: